A Linux-powered iPhone

-Recently, Wired magazine has disclosed some of the top-secret history of the iPhone.
-It gave some revealing details behind iPhone’s development and how Apple manages to keep it underground.
+Recently, Wired magazine has published some of the top-secret history of the iPhone.
+It gave us some significant information about the iPhone’s development and how Apple manages to keep it underground.

 Here is a brief summary of iPhone's untold story: